 Roseanne Barr, Kathy Bates, Winston Churchill, Indira Gandhi, Chelsea Handler, Martin Luther King Jr., Dr. Phil McGraw, Toni Morrison, Pablo Picasso, Franklin D. Roosevelt, Barbara Walters.

-Click a link below to explore the wings for Enneagram Type 8
+Click a link below to explore the wings for Enneagram 8

-Click through the slides below to learn more about Protectors:
+Click through the slides below to learn more about Enneagram 8s:

 Related Personality Types